 - They know that that revelation cost them years of fasting until their hearts beat out of rhythm and their bodies almost shut down.
 Years of praying at 1 AM until their knees were bruised.
 Years of tears and snot cried into their carpets, until the carpet is ruined and discolored.

 And you can reap the benefit and blessing of all that–IF you esteem their work as valuable and honor it by investing in yourself.

-THAT is why I personally place high value on my work, and I don’t feel obligated to give it away.
-I don’t mind blessing somebody at Christmas, or blessing my partners, subscribers, etc with a free gift.
-But I don’t embrace poverty because I was created in the image of God, and my life and message have value.
+THAT is why I personally place high value on my work, and I don’t feel obligated to give it all away.
+I love blessing people and sowing into them.
+But, I don’t embrace poverty because I was created in the image of God, and my life and message have value.

 To sum up Sign #2: YOU have value.
 Your message has value.

 The call God has placed on your life has value.
 The mess you have been through in order to get the message you carry has VALUE.
 And YOUR life was ordained for such a time as this, because THE WORLD NEEDS YOUR MESSAGE.

 So whether you’re a babysitter, a work-at-home mom, a CEO, an artist, a professional athlete, a writer, a preacher, or anything else, you have value.
 Don’t feel that you have to give your work away, ok?

 Sign #3 of a spirit of poverty: Refusing to pay others for their labor.

 For the Scripture says, ‘You shall not muzzle an ox while it treads out the grain,’ and, ‘The laborer is worthy of his wages.'”